yolanda225/qgis-marche-a-lombre/help/source/index.rst

 **Average Hiking Speed (km/h)**
   Your expected hiking speed (default: 5.0 km/h)

+**Adjust hiking speed for slope**
+  Adjust your hiking speed using Tobler's hiking function

 **Picnic Break Location** (optional)
   Click on the map to set a break point (button to the right of the input box)